Building each other up

 Children in Reception, Year 1 and Year 2 are provided with a piece of fruit at morning break.

 Children in KS2 (Y3-Y6) need to bring in their own healthy snacks.
-A piece of fruit is ideal.

 Children must bring in their own water bottles with a sports cap, especially before and after P.E. and during warm weather.
 Drinking water is accessible in school for water bottles to be refilled.